Visiting the Latin American Tower (La Torre Latinoamericana) in Mexico City

 From April 1956 until 1972, it held the record as the tallest skyscraper in Latin America and the only one located in a seismic zone.
 It withstood a 7.7M earthquake in 1957, and the 2 biggest quakes to rock the city in 1985 and 2017.

-Located on the corner of Francisco I. Madero and Eje Central streets in the Historic Center of Mexico City are one of the most emblematic buildings in Mexico City.
+Located on the corner of Francisco I. Madero and Eje Central streets in the Historic Centre of Mexico City are some of the most emblematic buildings in Mexico City.

 A little more than one year ago, I finally made it to the top of the once-tallest skyscraper in Mexico City: